Chandler (Bill) Farm Worker and Health Care Organizing Papers, 1957-1995

 Abstract:

 Bill Chandler worked with the Community Service Organization in 1960.
-During this time Mr. Chandler met Cesar Chavez.
-He subsequently began working full-time with the United Farm Workers in 1965.
+During this time Chandler met Cesar Chavez and subsequently began working full-time with the United Farm Workers in 1965 in California and Texas.
 His activities included organizing people to participate in the strike and picketing at the Central Produce Market in downtown Los Angeles.
-Mr. Chandler was an observer in negotiations between the Farm Workers and the Vineyards in Delano during the grape boycott.
-In Mississippi, Mr. Chandler is a member and organizer with the state's employees union.
-He is also the founding Executive Director of the Mississippi Immigrants Rights Alliance (MIRA).
-The collection consists of publications created by the United States federal government, California state government, the United Farm Workers, and similar organizations.
+Chandler was an observer in negotiations between farm workers and vineyards in Delano during the grape boycott.
+In the 1970s and 1980s, Chandler worked for health care worker unions, such as the National Union of Hospital and Health Care Employees.
+Beginning in the late 1980s in Mississippi, Chandler was a member and organizer with the state's employees union.
+He also founded and acted as Executive Director for the Mississippi Immigrants Rights Alliance (MIRA).
+The collection consists of publications and papers created by the United States federal government, California state government, the United Farm Workers, the National Union of Hospital and Health Care Employees, and similar organizations.
+Bulk dates are 1960s to 1980s.

 Extent: